HSAFoundation/HSA-Debugger-AMD/README.md

   * `cd ~/samples/MatrixMultiplication`
   * `make`
     * The *Makefile* assumes that the hsa header files are located at */opt/hsa/include*.
 If you encounter a compilation failure, please update the *HSADIR* within the *Makefile* to the directory of the hsa header files in the system.
+    * Note that *matrixMul_kernel.hsail* is included for reference only.
+This sample will load the pre-built hsa binary (*matrixMul_kernel.brig*) to run the kernel.
 	* `/opt/amd/hsa-debugger/AMDHsailGdb/bin/x86_64/hsail-gdb MatrixMul`
     * Tips: include the directory that contains the hsail-gdb tool in your *PATH* environment variable

 <A NAME="Known">
-## Known Issues for September 2015 Beta Release
+## Known Issues for December 2015 Release
 * Incorrect debugging results with Kalmar Stencil2D and TileStaticStorageBandwitdh samples due to improperly generated debug info in these applications.
 * Debugging the multiple_cl_files SNACK example can cause a system hang.
 * Enabling logging on Carrizo can cause a segmentation fault at the end of the application.